 Stitch was frightened, but safe.
 He calmed down once he recognized Betsy.
 My presence caused him fear, so I moved far away from him.
 Patti reached Sarah and Rob who came to help carry Stitch in the trap to Betsy’s SUV.
 I would not risk trying to remove him from the trap on leash.
 The risk was too great that he could bolt and escape.
 As we prepared to transport him, I called three vet emergency clinics to see if they would see him.
 West Hartford Vet Emergency said they could see him.
 Betsy and Jess with Stitch headed there while I followed in my vehicle.

 Once at the ER, I asked if they would bring Stitch inside still safely locked in the trap.
 I was unwilling to risk him escaping from us.
-The staff was amazing, and he was brought in on a gurney still in the trap.
+The staff was amazing, and he was brought in on a gurney still in my trap.

 Once inside an exam room, Stitch was let out of the trap and double leashed with one slip lead around his neck and another leash attached to his martingale collar.
 His collar had loosened due to weight loss so that was tightened.